Tyler Allen: NASCAR Nationwide/Xfinity Series

-Allen continued to develop his chassis set up skills at RAB Racing using static and dynamic vehicle testing procedures while developing and executing vehicle test plans that utilized pull down rigs, 8-Post Shaker, AVCS Rig and wind tunnel testing.
+Allen continued to develop his chassis set up skills at RAB Racing using static and dynamic vehicle testing procedures while developing and executing vehicle test plans that utilized pull down rigs, 8-post shaker, AVCS Rig and wind tunnel testing.
 Allen worked closely with engineering resources from Toyota Racing Development (TRD) utilizing their vast resources and race experience to develop pre-season testing strategies using MoTec and PI OSIsoftreal time data capture and analysis.
-Matt Lucas took over as Crew Chief for James Buescher replacing Chris Rice who moved to NASCAR Camping World Truck Series.
+Matt Lucas took over as crew chief for James Buescher, replacing Chris Rice, who moved to NASCAR Camping World Truck Series.

-In December 2014 Allen was hired by Joe Gibbs Racing as a race engineer on the #54 NASCAR Xfinity Series working for NASCAR crew chief Chris Gayle and driver Kyle Bush where they went on to win 5 poles and 6 wins and lead 1000 laps during the 2015 season.
-In 2016 Allen moved to the Joe Gibbs #18 team again with driver Kyle Busch where they won 9 poles, 10 wins and lead over 2,000 laps.
-NASCAR drivers that also drove the #54 and #18 in 2015 and 2016 included Boris Said, Bobby Labonte, Denny Hamlin, David Ragan, Owen Kelly, Drew Herring, and Matt Tift.
+In December 2014, Allen was hired by Joe Gibbs Racing as a race engineer on the No. 54 NASCAR Xfinity Series working for NASCAR crew chief Chris Gayle and driver Kyle Busch where they went on to win five poles and six wins and lead 1000 laps during the 2015 season.
+In 2016, Allen moved to the Joe Gibbs No. 18 team again with Busch, where they won nine poles, ten wins and led over 2,000 laps.
+Drivers that also drove the No. 54 and No. 18 in 2015 and 2016 included Boris Said, Bobby Labonte, Denny Hamlin, David Ragan, Owen Kelly, Drew Herring, and Matt Tifft.

 On December 13, 2023, Joe Gibbs Racing announced that Allen would be promoted to crew chief on their Xfinity Series No. 20 car in 2024, primarily driven by John Hunter Nemechek and Aric Almirola.

 On October 16, 2024, JGR announced that Allen would be the crew chief for Taylor Gray in his rookie season in the Xfinity Series in 2025 in the No. 54 car.
 However, on December 2, JGR instead announced that he would crew chief their No. 54 car in the Cup Series driven by Ty Gibbs in 2025, with Jason Ratcliff coming out of retirement to be Taylor Gray's crew chief in the Xfinity Series.

 NASCAR Cup Series

-In 2017, Allen moved up to the Joe Gibbs Racing NASCAR Cup Series No. 18 team with crew chief Adam Stevens and 2015 NASCAR Sprint Cup Series Champion Kyle Busch where from 2017 to 2020 the team went on to win 13 poles and 19 wins including the NASCAR Championship in 2019.
+In 2017, Allen moved up to the Joe Gibbs Racing NASCAR Cup Series No. 18 team with crew chief Adam Stevens and 2015 NASCAR Sprint Cup Series Champion Kyle Busch where from 2017 to 2020 the team went on to win 13 poles and 19 wins, including the NASCAR Championship in 2019.
 In 2021, Allen moved to the JGR No. 20 NASCAR Cup Series team as the lead race engineer for Stevens and driver Christopher Bell.

 In December 2024, Allen was announced as the crew chief of the JGR No. 54 car, driven by Ty Gibbs, starting in 2025.